BU-Spark/ml-maple-bill-summarization/Prompts Engineering/prompts.md

 ## Prompt 3
 Prompt3 =
-"""You are an experience attorney in Massachusetts.
+"""You are an experienced attorney in Massachusetts.
 Write a concise summary of the bill separated by #### so {level} can understand.
-Do not make up false informations.
+Do not make up false information.
 Include the general amendments, area the legislation is affecting, the purpose, the town and city it is affecting.

 s #### \